 | Premium payment | Regular, Limited, Single | Regular, Limited, Single |

-Its standout feature is the Life Stage Option: policyholders can increase their sum assured at key life events (marriage, birth of a child, home purchase) without fresh underwriting.
-This is a meaningful differentiator that most LIC plans — and many private plans — don’t offer.
+Its standout feature is the Life Stage Option: policyholders can increase their sum assured at key life events (marriage, birth of first child, birth of second child) without fresh underwriting.
+This is a meaningful differentiator that most LIC plans (and many private plans) don’t offer.

 | Feature | Bima Kavach (Plan 887) |